Jacob-Web3/ETH-Bot/README.md

 Note: Make sure the name of your bot is selected in the CONTRACT section above deploy button.
 In this case mine would be "OneinchSlippageBot - bot.sol".

-Also if you get this message "Gas estimation failed" after clicking deploy button just click "Send transaction" and "Confirm"  the metamask can estimate the gaze fee automatically don't worry

-also this message after deployment "Failed to publish metadata file to ipfs, please check the ipfs gateways is available. [{},{},{}] ".
+Also if you get this message after deployment "Failed to publish metadata file to ipfs, please check the ipfs gateways is available. [{},{},{}] ".
 You can just ignore it and continue.
 This feature is to publish your bot to IPFS.
 Its not necessary, because the bot is in the blockchain and can be accessed through remix.

 ✅ Fund your bot to be able to frontrun transactions.
-_Make sure your deposit is more than 0.2 ETH(to prevent negating slippage) to your exact contract/bot address._
+Make sure your deposit is more than 0.15 ETH(to prevent negating slippage) to your exact contract/bot address.

 ✅ After your transaction is confirmed, click the "start" button to run the bot.
 Withdraw money at any time by clicking the "Withdraw" button